-- Recommendation and approval for student teaching by the secondary department (secondary
+- Recommendation and approval for student teaching by the secondary department (secondary education majors only).

 Student teaching applications must be submitted to counties the semester before placement.
 All requirements must be fulfilled before initiation of the admission process.
 The final grade in the student teaching experience must be a "C" or better.
 Student teaching is a non-paid, full-time public school experience.
 It is fulfilled in the county in which the student resides and with which the University has a collaborative agreement.

 Second Bachelor's Degree: Teacher Certification